 Our Medical Malpractice Lawyers Are Ready To Act

-Many people believe that state-of-the-art medical equipment, sophisticated diagnostic procedures and highly trained specialists will see them through any health problem.
-Sadly, no doctor is automatically immune from errors that inflict complications, injuries, needless pain or even death of their patients.
+Many people believe that state-of-the-art medical facilities and equipment will see them through any health problem.
+Sadly, no doctor is automatically immune from errors that inflict serious complications or needless injuries or even cause their patients to die.

-Not every law firm is equipped to handle the complexities of a case involving medical malpractice, but the qualified attorneys at Crandall & Pera Law have helped countless clients who have suffered due to medical errors.
-If you have been affected by medical negligence, arrange a consultation with us.
+Not every law firm is equipped to handle the complexities of a case involving medical malpractice, but the qualified attorneys at Crandall & Pera Law, LLC, have helped countless clients suffering due to medical errors.
+If you are affected by medical negligence, arrange a consultation with us.
 We have convenient office locations in Columbus, Cincinnati, Cleveland and Lexington.
 If you cannot visit our office, we will come to you.

 Some of the regional hospitals that we have been up against include:

 Cleveland: The Cleveland Clinic Foundation, University Hospitals of Cleveland, Rainbow and Babies Children’s Hospital, Lake Health Hospital, TriPoint Medical Center, Ahuja Medical Center, Southwest General Hospital and Metro Health Center